Average Excavation Cost Per Yard by Region: 2026 Report

 Midwest$7.00$4.50 – $10.50Loam/Clay$22

-The Northeast commands the highest excavation costs nationally, averaging $12.50 per cubic yard due to challenging soil conditions, higher labor rates, and stringent regulatory requirements.
-States like New York, Massachusetts, and Connecticut frequently encounter rocky substrates requiring specialized equipment and experienced operators.
+The Northeast continues to be the highest-cost excavation market nationally in 2026, averaging $12.50 per cubic yard due to challenging subsurface conditions, elevated labor rates, and stricter regulatory oversight.
+States such as New York, Massachusetts, and Connecticut frequently encounter rocky substrates requiring specialized equipment and experienced operators.

-Texas represents the third-highest cost region at $9.75 per cubic yard, driven by the state’s diverse geological conditions including expansive clay soils and caliche rock formations.
-The Lone Star State’s rapid development has created strong demand for excavation services, supporting premium pricing for quality contractors.
+Texas ranks as the third-highest cost region at $9.75 per cubic yard heading into 2026, driven by diverse geological conditions including expansive clay soils and caliche rock formations.
+Ongoing population growth and infrastructure expansion continue to support strong demand for excavation services statewide.

 The Midwest offers the most cost-effective excavation rates at $7.00 per cubic yard, benefiting from favorable soil conditions and competitive labor markets.
 States like Illinois, Indiana, and Ohio provide optimal conditions for efficient excavation operations.